A bit more about us, this blog and our services

 In most instances you can simply phone up on the day and book a guide.
 However, we would advise you to book ahead of time wherever possible, to ensure that you don’t miss out.
-During the peak fly fishing months, we will often be booked out for at least two weeks in advance, and sometimes even longer.
+During peak holiday periods and on long weekends, we will often be booked out for at least five to six weeks in advance, and sometimes even longer.
 As such we recommend booking your fly fishing trip as far ahead as possible.

 4. How many other fisherman will be sharing my guide?

 If you make a booking on your own, it will just be you and the guide 1:1.
 We will not be pairing you up with anyone.
 If you book with a friend the ratio will be 1:2.
 If your group is bigger than two, we will put on another guide or allow you to bring the third person at a reduced fee.
-If you are happy to have more people per guide and we can work out a specific rate to suit your needs and budgets.
+If you have a larger group and are happy to have more people per guide, we can work out a specific rate to suit your needs and budgets.
 Drift boat trips are for a maximum of 2 anglers per boat.
 If your party is bigger, we have more boats!

 5. Can I bring a non-fishing partner with me on the drift boat?

 Yes.
-Non fishing partners are more than welcome and they will also enjoy a drift boat trip trip almost as much as you will.
+Non fishing partners are more than welcome and they will also enjoy a drift boat trip trip, almost as much as the angler will.
 Platypus are plentiful and the scenery is beautiful.
-Non-fishing partners are advised to bring plenty of sun protection,a camera, and a book.
-Fees for non-fishing partners are: Evening Drift – $50, Half day -$75, Full Day – $95.
+Non-fishing partners are also advised to bring sun protection, a camera, and a book.
+Fees for non-fishing partners are can be found on our price page located here.